 If you’re in town on the first or third Thursday of the month check out the Slow Food Earth Market.
 Marquees and umbrellas line a portion of The Levee with locals selling preserves, honey, flowers and fresh fruit and vegetables.
 It’s a great market for the midweek shop and a wonderful way to support local farmers and celebrate their produce.

 Morpeth is loved for its riverside dining by locals and visitors alike.
 With eateries spreading along the riverbank there’s no shortage of options.
 The Commercial Hotel is a classic pub with a boutique house brewed beer selection.
-Savannahs on Swan, or ‘Savannahs’ to locals, resides inside the historic Bond Store over looking the river.
+Hunter River Studio resides inside the historic Bond Store overlooking the river.
 With a feeling of comfort and eclectic interior design, I have delved into their considerable breakfast menu with glee.
 I recommend the pancakes with a side of Belaroma Coffee or a pot of tea.
-Strolling to The Common Grounds I encourage you to explore the rear deck view that puts me right on the water.
-With a seasonal breakfast and brunch menu from meaty delights to vegan dreams there’s something for everyone.
+Strolling to Common Grounds I encourage you to explore the rear deck view that puts me right on the water.
+With a seasonal breakfast and brunch menu from meaty delights to vegan dreams, there’s something for everyone.
 Their banana bread is especially tantalising.

 The Hunter River also has a number of idyllic picnic spots to enjoy all year round.
 Tables with umbrellas are dotted along The Levee or simply pack the hamper, head out for a stroll along the river’s foreshore and find your ideal picnic spot.